 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-Additional information, including steps to enroll in credit monitoring, may be found in the Steps You Can Take to Help Protect Personal Information section below.
+We encourage you to remain vigilant against identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Your Personal Information.
+There you will also find more information on the complimentary credit monitoring services being made available to you.
+While Butler Snow will cover the cost of these services, you will need to enroll yourself in the services we are offering, if you would like to do so.